 During the first six months, the knee area may still be swollen, but after just a year the patient’s knee will look like a normal knee with a scar on it.
 With just a one percent annual failure rate, that means that in 10 years, 90 percent of new knees are still functioning.

-If you would like to know if you are a candidate for a total knee replacement, contact the office of New Orleans orthopedic surgeon Dr. Richard Meyer today for a consultation.
+If you would like to know if you are a candidate for a total knee replacement, contact the office of New Orleans orthopedic surgeon Dr. Richard Meyer today for Schedule a Consultation.